shirtsgroup/physical_validation/doc/userguide.rst

 ===================
-As the distribution of configurational quantities like the potential energy :math:`U`, the volume :math:`V` or (for the grand and semigrand canonical ensembles) the number of each species are in general not known analytically, testing the likelihood of a trajectory sampling a given ensemble is less straightforward than for the kinetic energy.
-However, generally, the ratio of the probability distribution between samplings of the same ensemble at different state points (e.g. at different temperatures, different pressures) is known [Merz2018]_, [Shirts2013]_.
+As the distribution of configurational quantities like the potential energy :math:`U`, the volume :math:`V` or (for the grand and semigrand canonical ensembles) the number of each species :math:`N_i` are in general not known analytically, testing the likelihood of a trajectory sampling a given ensemble is less straightforward than for the kinetic energy.
+However, generally, the _ratio_ of the probability distribution between samplings of the same system generated at different state points (e.g. simulations run at at different temperatures or different pressures) is exactly known for each ensemble [Merz2018]_, [Shirts2013]_.
 Providing two simulations at different state points therefore allows a validation of the sampled ensemble.

-Note that the ensemble validation function is automatically inferring the correct test based on the simulation that are given as input.
+Note that the ensemble validation function is automatically inferring the correct test based on the simulation input data (such as temperature and pressure) that are given as input.

 Choice of the state points
 --------------------------
-As the ensemble tests presented above require two simulations at distinct state points, the choice of interval between the two points becomes an important question.
+As the above ensemble tests require two simulations at distinct state points, the choice of interval between the two points is an important question.
 Choosing two state points too far apart will result in poor or zero overlap between the distributions, leading to very noisy results (due to sample errors in the tails) or a breakdown of the method,